 In marketing, not everything follows logic.
 Sometimes, the most irrational and ridiculous ideas can work wonders when it comes to marketing campaigns.
+So, what we think would be failed marketing campaigns, can actually work wonders.

 With so much competition for attention, marketing campaigns are getting bolder and braver as brands fight to stand out from the crowd.